Burgin’s Yard and Row

 You can’t be in two places at once?

 However on the 1841 census Job seems to be at Shipley, as a ‘blacksmith apprentice’, aged 15, with his family.
+He also appears to be at South Street as ‘Jobe’, aged 15, the blacksmith apprentice to Robert Burgin-Richardson.

 Job’s father was Job senior, employed as a labourer on the Shipley estate of Alfred Miller Mundy from his early youth until close to his death in February 1877.
 (Job senior’s employer died two months later in Nice, France).

+On the Harrison, Harrod & Co.
+Directory of 1860 Job is listed as ‘blacksmith John Fretwell of the Common’.
 However in early 1859 he had sold his smithy shop at the Common to John Whitehouse and Joseph Wilkinson — alias The Ilkeston Boiler Works — and moved to South Street.

 In the 1870’s the Fretwell family moved out to the Newdigate Arms in West Hallam where Job is described on the 1881 census as ‘publican and farmer of 72 acres’.
-He was to remain there until his death in 1899.
+He was to remain there until his death on January 26th, 1899.
+After that his widow Hannah continued at the Inn for some years.
+She died in 1910, aged 85.

-William, who became a veterinary surgeon,
+a) William who became a veterinary surgeon (states Adeline)

 The 1871 census shows him as a pupil at Holywell Street in Chesterfield, training with veterinary surgeon James Martin M.R.C.V.S.